DevD1092/spr_riav/README.md

 ## Repository details

-This repository contains four folders.
+This repository contains three folders.
 The information about each of the folder is described as below.

 #### 1. simulate - Codes for simulating the star images
 &nbsp;&nbsp;&nbsp;&nbsp; Convert_Axis_2_AttitudeMatrix.m -- For converting the ECI (Star position in the catalog) frame to the camera frame (Star sesnsor).<br />